9 Fun Food Events Around DC This Weekend | Washingtonian (DC)

 And heading into the week…

-On Tuesday, barmini is joining the spirit-free fray with a non-alcoholic “Virtue Night.”
+On Tuesday, barmini is joining the spirit-free fray with a non-alcoholic “Virtue Day.”
 Instead of the regular cocktail menu five alcohol-free drinks made with Seedlip will be served.
 Reservations can be made here.